Breathing and Exchange of Gases MCQ for NEET

 (D) Legoglobin

-Which of the following is NOT a step in respiration in humans?
+Which of the following is NOT a stage in human respiration?

-(A) Both assertion and reason are true and the reason is the correct explanation of assertion.
+(A) Both assertion and reason are true, and the reason correctly explains the assertion

-(B) Both assertion and reason are true but the reason is not the correct explanation of assertion.
+(B) Both assertion and reason are true, but the reason does not explain the assertion

-(C) The assertion is true but the reason is false.
+(C) Assertion is true, but the reason is false

-Option c – The assertion is true but the reason is false.
+Option c – Assertion is true, but the reason is false

 (A) Cuboidal epithelium